Learning Objectives. By the end of this week you should be able to:

 - List 7 storytelling techniques that can help make PowerPoint presentations more effective

-- Import 2 or more photos and/or charts into a PowerPoint presentation, including at least one Creative Commons licensed image from one of the websites identified in the workshop
+- Import 2 or more photos and/or charts into a PowerPoint or Google presentation, including at least one Creative Commons licensed image from one of the websites identified in the workshop

 - Create an instructional multimedia presentation that conforms to multimedia learning principles, dual coding theory, and cognitive load theory, as well as follows presentation best practices and techniques